 Notice too that many of these have a variegated colour and an irregular

 border.
-Don't mess with melanoma, washing a mole vigorously if anything
+Don't mess with melanoma, as washing a mole vigorously if anything

-will aggravate it; it needs to be examined by a specialist who has the right tools and looks at them all day.
+will aggravate it; it needs to be examined by a specialist who has the right tools and examines them every day.